HERRKIN/apolloems/readme.md

 }
 ```

-You need to put in Type function ALL the types in the file.
-You can include several types.
-But for recommendation, one variable per type (If you want to declare a Type called Books for example, i suggest use const Book = `type Book ...`)
+All the types in the file must be placed in the Type function.
+You could include several types directly but its cleaner to use one variable per type (If you want to declare a Type called Books for example, i suggest use ```const Book = `type Book ...```)

-If you don't declare a RootQuery or Mutation you can avoid their declaration.
+If you don't use RootQuery or Mutation you can avoid their declaration.

-4. With the resolvers.
-You need to add in this way:
+4. This is how resolvers work:
 ```
 const { find, filter } = require('lodash');
 // example data